Travel and the coronavirus pandemic: Everything you need to know - KEYT | KCOY

 Countries around the world have imposed sweeping travel bans and advisories to stem the spread of coronavirus within their borders and beyond.

+President Donald Trump said Friday that non-essential travel across the US-Mexico border will be restricted.

-The US State Department is preparing to raise its travel advisory worldwide to the highest level — Level 4: Do not travel.
-Four sources told CNN that Secretary of State Mike Pompeo had approved the elevated advisory, which was first reported by Politico.
+The US State Department on Thursday raised its global travel warning to the highest level — Level 4: Do Not Travel, advising citizens to avoid all international travel.

-Canada and the US will close their border to nonessential travel, US President Donald Trump confirmed on Twitter Wednesday.
+“In countries where commercial departure options remain available, US citizens who live in the United States should arrange for immediate return to the United States, unless they are prepared to remain abroad for an indefinite period,” the advisory warns.

 President Trump on Monday advised Americans to avoid groups of more than 10, to stay away from bars and restaurants and to avoid discretionary travel.